 I’m still pinching myself to make sure it’s real.

-In early June, I attended a conference in Atlanta sponsored by the New Zealand-based global accounting software company Xero.
+When I first made the decision to become a copywriter, I attended a conference in Atlanta sponsored by the New Zealand-based global accounting software company Xero.
 A friend brought me to the VIP party, where I met the U.S. President of Xero and the VP of Global Marketing.

 I’m living the dream.
 I work from home, where part of my daily routine is daily dog walks around the neighborhood.
 I’m free to travel with my husband, and I ditched the suits and heels and replaced them with sweats and sandals.

 So, how did I get here?

 I hated my job as a CPA in a small public accounting firm in Albuquerque.
 Long hours, pressure to get mind-numbingly tedious work done quickly and accurately combined with office politics gave me an ulcer.
 Every time I thought about doing that work for the rest of my life, it was like looking down a dark tunnel with no exit.

 Then The Accelerated Program for Six-Figure Copywriting dropped into my lap.
 I had never considered writing as a career, even though I was known at the accounting firm as the one who could write the best persuasive letters to the IRS defending our clients.